How to shuffle a list in Python

 - The

-weightsargument assigns a probability to each corresponding item in the original list. - The
+weightsparameter assigns a probability to each corresponding element in your source list. - The

 Partial shuffling of specific segments